CHICAGO318 W. Adams, Suite 1600Chicago, IL 60606312.585.7649

 KANSAS CITY4600 W. 51st Street, Suite 300Roeland Park, KS 66205816.868.8320

 We all have a heart.
-Even the Tinman in The Wizard of Oz discovered he has a heart.
-Emotional brand stories leverage personal experiences, everyday challenges, and yes, even animals (you knew there was a reason for all of those puppy videos), to compel their audience to take action.
+Emotional brand stories tap into your beating heart to leverage personal experiences, everyday challenges, and yes, even animal love (you knew there was a reason for all of those puppy videos), to compel their audience to take action.
 Today, we’ll share seven brand video examples.

 “People don’t always remember what you say or even what you do, but they always remember how you made them feel.” – Maya Angelou

 Preach it.
 Maya Angelou is so right.
 Emotions drive our decisions and feelings about a person and product.

 It’s important to use emotion in video storytelling because you have to stand out in the crowd.
 Video is becoming the most popular medium on the web.
 Authentic stories full of emotion will connect your brand to your audience.
 The story is what will pull on their heartstrings and their purse strings.